The Complete Guide to Buying a Home After College

 Since your credit score factors into your loan status, work to improve it.
 Do this in the months leading up to a home search.
-Then you'll be able to walk into a lender's office armed with a better score!
+Then, you can walk into a lender's office armed with a better score.

 Maintain Lines of Credit